storiesjs/stories/packages/core/src/components/sidebar/readme.md

-# stories-sidebar
+# str-sidebar

-The stories-sidebar displays collection of names of stories.
+The str-sidebar displays collection of names of stories.
 Every story's name is the link your can click to navigate to story.

 <!-- Auto Generated Below -->